Keep tabs on all of the exciting DTA initiatives!

 About

-Why is DTA conducting this study?
+Why did the DTA conduct this study?

 In 2017, the DTA completed a Transit Development Plan.
 In that plan, the DTA heard loud and clear that the community wanted to see service improvements by running buses more frequently and making the system less complicated.
 Phase 2 of that plan suggested the DTA focus on efficiency and add in more frequent service.
 Due to the complexity of a bus network, it required significant work to re-align it to fit the needs of the community.